wekeo/wekeo4training/training_coastal_interactions_2024/Jupyter_Notebooks_WEkEO_Coastal_Interactions/Readme.txt

 Readme of the Jupyter Notebook on WEkEO Coastal Interactions

-Moving Data Out of the Public Directory
+Copy/Paste Jupyter_Notebooks_WEkEO_Coastal_Interactions outside Public Directory:

-Step 1: Return to the root of the project folder and copy the entire folder.
+Step 1: On the left of the JupyterHub interface.
+Return to the root of the project folder and copy the entire folder.
 Here is the path to the folder concerned:
 	/public/wekeo4training/training_coastal_interactions_2024/Jupyter_Notebooks_WEkEO_Coastal_Interactions

 Step 2: Paste the copied folder into a directory outside the "public" directory.